-- Use the job description to think of questions the employer might ask.
-Typical questions are listed later in this workbook and on www.careers.govt.nz/job-hunting/interviews/tips-for-answering-interview-questions - Write answers to the questions to help you think of good examples. - O Practise answering questions aloud with the help of another person.
+- Imagine you are the employer.
+What questions would you ask?
+Typical questions are listed later in this workbook and on careers.govt.nz. - Write answers to the questions to help you think of good examples. - Practise answering questions aloud with the help of another person.
 Or record your answers and play them back.
-Check that your answers are clear and easy to hear, with a positive tone. - O Identify the skills you want to emphasise in the interview and how you could use these in the position. - At the end of the interview, you will probably be asked if you have any questions.
-Make a list of questions you would like to ask about the work or organisation.
+Check that your answers are clear and easy to hear, with a positive tone. - Make a list of questions you would like to ask about the work or organisation.

-Plan what you will wear and make sure you're on time for the interview
+Plan what you will wear and how you will travel to the interview